autoplot/documentation/javadoc/org/autoplot/ImportBookmarksGui.md

-# org.autoplot.ImportBookmarksGuiAsk the user if they would like to import the a bookmarks file.
-They can
+# org.autoplot.ImportBookmarksGui

- leave it as a remote file as well, so we will keep checking for updates.
+Ask the user if they would like to import the a bookmarks file.
+They can leave it as a remote file as well, so we will keep checking for updates.

-ImportBookmarksGui( )
+# ImportBookmarksGui( )
 Creates new form ImportBookmarksGui

 ***